uoshvis/locPlanner/README.md

 ## About

-This project is a cloned version of a [Location Planner](https://github.com/uoshvis/location-planner) project.
+This project is a cloned version of a personal [Location Planner](https://github.com/uoshvis/location-planner) project.

 The main task is to recreate the project and learn using: